isabelizimm/hai-project/deploy/README.md

 2. Enter into this service's CLI with `oc rsh postgresql-X-XXXXX`, where the X's are replaced by the full name of the pod (full name is retrievable by `oc get pods`).

-3. Once in the remote shell, use the command `psql -d haidemo` to create a database named **haidemo**.
+3. Once in the remote shell, use the command `psql -d postgres` to connect to PostgreSQL.
+Once inside, use the SQL command `CREATE DATABASE haidemo;` to create your **haidemo** database.

 4. To exit the database, type `\quit`

 5. To exit the remote shell, type `exit`

-6. Follow the guide notebook [superset-pg-setup]('./superset-pg-setup.ipynb') to create an engine to upload your data into the PostgreSQL database and create a URI to connect the database to other applications.
+6. Follow the notebook [superset-pg-setup]('./superset-pg-setup.ipynb') to create an engine to upload your data into the PostgreSQL database and create a URI to connect the database to other applications.

 ### Explore the data more in Superset